jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 <img src="./greymud.png" alt="Favicon">
 <figcaption>Figure 1.
 Attempt at recreating the mud-like color I remember as a kid by overlaying transparent backgrounds of different color.</figcaption>

-I had no idea at the time (and realistically, I still probably don't) that there is a whole field dedicated to studying color theory and that the color I was getting is the result of subtractive color mixing.
+I had no idea at the time{{< pagenote "_and realistically, I still probably don't_" />}} that there is a whole field dedicated to studying color theory and that the color I was getting is the result of subtractive color mixing.

 You mix *materials*, you get dark.
 You mix *light*, and you get white.

 ## Colors in R

-In all of my introductory classes or lectures about R, one of the first documents my students are introduced to is the [2006 R colors cheat-sheet](https://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) by [Ying Wei](https://yingweistat.com/), which neatly displays the 657 available colors in R base (`colors()`) in *only* 7 pages.
+In all of my introductory classes or lectures about R, one of the first documents my students are introduced to is the [2006 R colors cheat-sheet](https://web.archive.org/web/20250207061502/https://sites.stat.columbia.edu/tzheng/files/Rcolor.pdf){{< pagenote "At some point in 2026, the URL for this resource broke.
+The link is now a mirror from the Internet Archive." />}} by [Ying Wei](https://yingweistat.com/), which neatly displays the 657 available colors in R base (`colors()`) in *only* 7 pages.

 For a more diverse selection of colors, palettes, and themes, there is a [Comprehensive list of color palettes in R](https://github.com/EmilHvitfeldt/r-color-palettes) by [Emil Hvitfeldt](https://github.com/EmilHvitfeldt), which  provides an extensive compilation of packages and resources for colors (in R).